Jasper-F3/Jasper-F3/README.md

 and books about it.

-- 🐣 I’m currently learning a lot of things but I don't consider myself a professional on any of it (probably because I'm trying to learn too much lol), anyways I'm learning: Rust, Java, Python, JavaScript, HTML, CSS and programming logic in general (if anyones wants to help me learning something I shall gadly accept).
+- 🐣 I’m currently learning a lot of things but I don't consider myself a professional on any of it (probably because I'm trying to learn too much lol), anyways I'm learning: Rust, Java, JavaScript, HTML and CSS (if anyones wants to help me learning something I shall gadly accept).

 - 💞️ I’ll try to help on anything I can, I'm definitely not the best but, I'll surely dedicate myself into it.